European Traveler

 Easy Transfers from Paris-Gare du Nord to Gare de l’Est Station

 Walking is generally the easiest way to transfer from Paris-Gare du Nord (North Station) to Gare de l’Est (East Station).
-Two walking routes are available.
+Two walking routes are available:

-The fastest walk from Paris-Gare du Nord to Paris-Gare de l’Est station is about ten minutes but do involve stairs.
+• The fastest walk from Paris-Gare du Nord to Paris-Gare de l’Est station is about ten minutes but does involve stairs.
 From Paris-Gare du Nord walk along Rue de Dunkerque and turn right at Rue d’Alsace and follow the stairs down to the station entrance.
 (On the reverse journey, follow the “Sortie Rue d’Alsace” signs in Gare de l’Est.)

-The alternative route from Paris-Gare du Nord to Paris-Gare de l’Est is flat and takes around 20 minutes.
+• The alternative route from Paris-Gare du Nord to Paris-Gare de l’Est is flat and takes around 20 minutes.
 It follows main roads and thus also suitable at odd hours.
 From Gare du Nord, follow Boulevard de Denain to Boulevard de Magenta and continue along Rue du 8 Mai 1945.

 Easy Transfers from Gare du Nord to Paris-Gare de Lyon Station